fanavarr/fanavarr.github.io/about/index.md

 theme: purple
 ---

 So.
 Here is the thing...
-I am a security analyst with web application pentesting experience, 5 years or something like that (who's counting anyways), trying to make my way into Cloud, DevSecOps and a bit of Javascript web development.
+I am a security analyst with 5 years experience, or something like that (who's counting anyways), trying to make my way into Digital Forensics and Threat hunting.

-Here you will find some of the stuff I write on my way to becoming an Application Security Engineer / DevSecOps / Developer sort of frankenstein, so you can consider this my blog and portfolio?...
-Anyways, I hope you find this helpful.
+Here you will find some of the stuff I write on my way to becoming a DFIR analyst?, so consider this my blog and portfolio, I hope you find this helpful.

 ## Contact Me